fastqe/fastqe/paper.md

 # Conclusion

 FASTQE is a software tool that serves both a practical and educational purpose.
 It can be adapted for many purposes.
-A resource on sequence quality suitable for high school and undergraduate students has also been developed [@jacques], and it has also been used in short courses and bioinformatics training [@batut] in [Galaxy](https://usegalaxy.org).
+A resource on sequence quality suitable for high school and undergraduate students has also been developed [@jacques], and it has also been used in short courses and bioinformatics training [@sequence-analysis-quality-control] in [Galaxy](https://usegalaxy.org).
 Future development includes an enhanced HTML output format for better integration with browser accessible tools such as Galaxy.
 Everyone knows that using emoji to visualise biological sequencing data is a silly idea.
 We have shown here that maybe it isn’t as silly as it sounds.

 # Acknowledgements